CorentinBT/Aggregation/README.md

 * `--radroot` radius of the root sphere (default : 6.0)
 * `--explrad` default exploration radius if not provided in the input file (see below)
 * `--nbstep` default number of gradient step if not provided in the input file (see below)
+* `--alpha` default angle of spawn in degree between 0 and 360
+* `--beta` default angle of spawn in degree between -90 and 90

 ## Outputs